NoiseByNorthwest/php-spx/README.md

 Then click on the report in the list and enjoy the [analysis screen](#analysis-screen).

+SPX profiling can also be trigged with curl as shown in this example:

+`curl --cookie "SPX_ENABLED=1; SPX_KEY=dev" http://localhost/`

 ### Command line script

 #### Instant flat profile